Hot Pink McLaren 570S Gets Totaled In Low-Speed Crash With VW Golf

 On this episode of "Supercars aren't for everyone."

-Supercars, no matter how attractive they are, are not for everyone even if your bank account permits.
+Supercars, no matter how attractive they look, are not for everyone even if your bank account permits.
 With an above-average power delivery usually sent to the rear wheels, this special breed of vehicles is hot to handle even at low speeds.
 More so if the person behind the wheel is so eager to step on the accelerator.

 Case in point: this hot pink McLaren 570S that got totaled in London a few weeks ago.